Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/HW_Emulation/README.md

 ## Build for Hardware Emulation Using the Vitis IDE

-Before getting into this section, it is expected that you created an AI Engine application in the Vitis IDE and ran x86simulation [Build and Simulate in the Vitis IDE](../AIE_Simulation/README.md#Build-and-simulate-in-Vitis-IDE).
+Before getting into this section, it is expected that you created an AI Engine application in the Vitis IDE and ran AIEsimulation [Build and Simulate in the Vitis IDE](../AIE_Simulation/README.md#Build-and-simulate-in-Vitis-IDE).

 Create a system project manually using the steps mentioned in [Port a Command Line Project to the Vitis IDE System Project](../CreateIDESystemProj.md) and download the Vitis IDE exported project ([Download Vitis IDE project](../README.md#Download-Vitis-IDE-project)).

 Besides referring to the link provided above to create a system project, make sure to follow the following points to avoid unnecessary issues during the emulation process:

-* While creating a HW-link project, the Vitis IDE tool, by default, creates a `binary_container_1-link.cfg` file under the `{$PROJECT}/Emulation-HW/` directory that contains the connectivity as follows:
+* While creating a HW-link project, the Vitis IDE tool, by default, creates a `binary_container_1-link.cfg` file under the `{$PROJECT}/system_project/hw_link/` directory that contains the connectivity as follows:

     ```
     [connectivity]